<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://dgozli.com/?p=4659</guid>

 <description><![CDATA[Starting this week, I’ve begun a reading project focused on Selected Stories of Anton Chekhov, translated by Richard Pevear and Larissa Volokhonsky.
 The plan is to read slowly and post a short video commentary on each story.
 I announced the plan last week in this video.
-Below, I’ve included a tentative schedule for the series....]]></description>
+Below is the list of the stories/videos to be...]]></description>

 <wfw:commentRss>https://dgozli.com/a-chekhov-reading-project-selected-stories-pevear-and-volokhonsky/feed/</wfw:commentRss>